Types of Benign Brain Tumor

 When to see a doctor

 Benign brain tumors are barely visible to the eyes.
-Unless in cases where they cause swellings in the head (which often doesn't happen immediately after the tumor growth starts), they may go undetected for a long time.
+Unless they cause swelling in the head (which often doesn't happen immediately after the tumor growth starts), they may go undetected for a long time.

 Also, you should see your doctor if you have any form of head injury or trauma.